david-abel/simple_rl/README.md

 # mdps
-Some simple infrastructure for experimenting with Markov Decision Processes in python.
+Some simple infrastructure for experimenting with Markov Decision Processes in Python 2.7.

+See _experiments/runExperiments.py_ to run some basic experiments.

+No irregular dependencies.
+Requires [numpy](http://www.numpy.org/),

 ## Overview

-* (_tasks/_): Implementations for a few standard MDPs
+* (_tasks_): Implementations for a few standard MDPs

-* (_experiments/_): code for running experiments. runExperiments.py is the real meat: running that will autogenerate plots for a given set of {agents, MDP, parameters (numEpisodes, numInstances, etc.)}.
+* (_experiments_): code for running experiments. runExperiments.py is the real meat: running that will autogenerate plots for a given set of {agents, MDP, parameters (numEpisodes, numInstances, etc.)}.

-* (_agents/_): code for some basic agents (a random actor, _Q_-learner, etc.).
+* (_agents_): code for some basic agents (a random actor, _Q_-learner, etc.).
 More to come (hopefully).

 Cheers,